s-gregorini003/personal-website/content/page/about.md

 ## Future Aims

-I am looking for a PhD program starting in autumn 2020 in deep learning for augmented/virtual reality, robotics or 3D printing applications.
+I am looking for a PhD program starting in autumn 2020 in deep learning for augmented/virtual reality, machine audition, robotics or 3D printing applications.
 But I'm also considering to undertake internships, either before or whilst researching.
 If you would like to arrange a meeting, [please contact me](mailto:silvio.gregorini@gmail.com).

 > #### In short, I try to: